-Function pointers were added to C# 9 for similar scenarios, where you need more control over the calling convention.
+Function pointers support similar scenarios, where you need more control over the calling convention.
 The code associated with a delegate is invoked using a virtual method added to a delegate type.
 Using function pointers, you can specify different conventions.

 Delegates have the following properties:

 - Delegates are similar to C++ function pointers, but delegates are fully object-oriented, and unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.

 - Delegates allow methods to be passed as parameters.

 - Delegates can be used to define callback methods.